Skip to content

 └── config.yaml

-File naming: The filename doesn't matter — Vulcan automatically merges all YAML files in the semantics/ directory.
-Organize by domain (like customers.yml, orders.yml) or by function (like revenue_metrics.yml), whatever makes sense for your team.
+File naming: The filename doesn't matter.
+Vulcan automatically merges all YAML files in models/semantics/ and models/metrics/.
+Organize by domain (customers.yml, orders.yml) or by function (revenue_metrics.yml), whatever helps you find things.

 Integration with Models

-Here's the key insight: the semantic layer builds on your existing models.
-You select which columns to expose as dimensions, then layer on measures, segments, joins, and metrics.
-It doesn't replace anything — it makes your models more accessible.
+The semantic layer doesn't replace your models.
+You pick which columns to expose as dimensions, then layer measures, segments, joins, and metrics on top.
+The underlying SQL models stay exactly as they are.

 When you're designing Vulcan models, keep the semantic layer in mind: